IainHenn/pgram/README.md

 # 🎨 Pictogram

-**Pictogram** is an open-source social media application that aims to simplify the combination of drawing and posting on an outlet that others can view.
-This project started as an idea after sudden nostalgia for Wiiverse, a social hub that is stuck on Nintendo's WiiU.
-With this in mind, my goal isn't necessarily to make a cutting edge canvas, but something as simple or simpler than Microsoft's Paint, while also having a frontend design similar to that of Reddit (with communities planned to be created on).
+**Pictogram** is an open-source social media application that merges my interests in social media sites and drawing.
+This project started as an idea branching from the Wiiverse, a social hub that is stuck on Nintendo's WiiU.
+With this in mind, my goal is to make a simple way of drawing pictures, while also having a frontend design similar to that of Reddit (with communities planned to be created on).
 ---

 ## 🛠️ Tech Stack